IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/ibm-fusion.md

 ### Deployer configuration and status directories
 Deployer reads the configuration from a directory you set in the `CONFIG_DIR` environment variable.
 A status directory (`STATUS_DIR` environment variable) is used to log activities, store temporary files, scripts.
 If you use a File Vault (default), the secrets are kept in the `$STATUS_DIR/vault` directory.

 Discover sample configuration YAML files for OpenShift and Cloud Pak here: [sample configuration](https://github.com/IBM/cloud-pak-deployer/tree/main/sample-configurations/sample-dynamic/config-samples).
-To set up Fusion SDS, transfer the ocp-fusion-storage-scale.yaml file to the $CONFIG_DIR/config directory.
+To set up Fusion HCI, transfer the ocp-fusion-storage-scale.yaml file to the $CONFIG_DIR/config directory.
 If you're interested in installing watsonx as well, choose one of the watsonx-*.yaml files and copy it accordingly.

 Example:
 ``` { .bash .copy }